DataDog/documentation/content/monitors/downtimes.md

 One use case for this would be if you have regularly scheduled maintenance windows and want to suppress what might become a noisy monitor due to your changes.

-This works by cancelling the existing downtime, and creating a new downtime with the same constraints associated to the user who configured this downtime.
+When a recurring downtime ends, the downtime is cancelled and a new downtime with the same constraints (with updated start and end times) is created in a rolling pattern.

+**Note**: The original creator is associated to all of these newly created downtimes.

 ## Searching Downtimes